 The great horned owl is named after its feather tufts above its ears that look like horns.
-The female is way bigger than the male and has a much higher pitched call.
+The female is much larger than the male and has a higher pitched call.
 They get their nickname, “the tiger of the sky”, from their hunting skills and assortment of prey.
 They prey on a wide variety of animals- from tiny rodents to mammals and birds larger than the owls themselves.
 The soft, loose feathers of a horned owl allow it to fly very quietly without scaring away their prey.
 Paler plumage is found on those that inhabit desert areas or snowy areas.

 Find me at EPZ

-Location: This animal is not on exhibit.
+Arrived at EPZ: Barbie - 04/19/2015; Stella - 08/03/2011 This animal is not on exhibit.
 It is part of our educational collection and may only be seen in programs inside or outside of the zoo.